gajender990/Bulldozer-Price-Prediction/README.md

 This machine learning project with the goal of predicting the sale price of bulldozers.

 2. Data
-Dataset is present in dataset folder or you can download it from: https://www.kaggle.com/c/bluebook-for-bulldozers/data
+Dataset can be downloaded from: https://www.kaggle.com/c/bluebook-for-bulldozers/data

 3. Evaluation:
 For evaluation we are going to use RMSLE (root mean squared log error)